pumexx/pumex/README.md

 The purpose of the **Pumex** library is to create an efficient and universal rendering engine using **Vulkan API** that has following properties :

 - enables **multithreaded rendering on many windows** ( or many screens ) at once, may use many graphics cards in a single application
-- uses **render graph** allowing for complete customization of a renderer ( **Pumex** is not tied up to any particular rendering method, like deferred rendering, direct plus rendering, etc. In fact the user is able to implement any of these methods himself )
+- uses **render graph** allowing for complete customization of a renderer. **Pumex** is not tied up to any particular rendering method, like deferred rendering, direct plus rendering, etc. In fact the user is able to implement any of these methods himself fairly quickly.
 - decouples rendering stage from update stage and enables **update step with constant time rate** independent from rendering time rate
 - uses modern C++ ( C++11 to C++17 ) but not overuses its features if it's not necessary
-- works on many platforms ( at the moment Pumex supports rendering inside native windows on  **Windows** and **Linux** operating systems and optionally - inside **QT** windows. **Android port is planned** ).
+- works on many platforms: currently  **Windows**, **Linux**  and **Android** operating systems are supported.
+Optionally you may also render to **QT** windows on Linux and Windows.
-- implements efficient rendering algorithms ( like instanced rendering with vkCmdDrawIndexedIndirect() to draw many objects of different types with one draw call )
+- implements efficient rendering algorithms ( like instanced rendering with *vkCmdDrawIndexedIndirect()* to draw many objects of different types with one draw call )

 Quick preview on Youtube :